Palazzo Lanza Tomasi in Palermo

 In 1849 the palazzo was bought by Prince Giulio Fabrizio di Lampedusa, with the indemnity paid by the king of Naples for the expropriation of the island of Lampedusa.
 Giulio Fabrizio, an amateur astronomer, would be the model for the main character in "The Leopard", The novel written by his great-grandson Giuseppe Tomasi di Lampedusa.
 In 1862 De Paces, rich ship-owners related to The Florio family, bought half of the palazzo and transformed it according to the taste of the period.
 An imposing staircase was created using marbles salvaged from the demolitions made for the building of the Massimo Opera House.
 A grand ballroom was built with a wooden floor made of alternating walnut and cherry staves.

-In 1948 Giuseppe Tomasi di Lampedusa, who had lost his family palazzo in the bombing of April23rd, 1943, bought the De Pace’s property and lived there until his death in 1957.
-His adoptive son Gioacchino Lanza Tomasi has unified the whole property and thoroughly restored the building.
-The furnishings of the ballroom and the writer’s library are mostly from the destroyed Palazzo Lampedusa, the furnishings, pictures and objects of the other rooms are from Palazzo Lanza di Mazzarino.
+In the 1948 Giuseppe Tomasi di Lampedusa, who had lost the family palace in the 23 bombardment of April 1943, reappears the property from De Pace, and will live there until his death in 1957.
+The adoptive son, Gioacchino Lanza Tomasi, reunified the entire property and completed a complete restoration of the building.
+The writer's library and the ballroom are mostly furnished with furniture from the destroyed Lampedusa palace, the other rooms with furniture and furnishings coming from the Palazzo Lanza of Mazzarino.

-The Lanza Branciforte family, of Swabian origin, moved to Sicily in the 13th century, besides holding the title of Count of Mazzarino also held that of Prince of Butera, first among the peers in the Kingdom, and of Prince of Trabia, second among peers.
-The Tomasi family stands out in the 17th century for the mystical inclination and the devotion of its members, notably the Saint Duke, Giulio Tomasi, founder of the city of Palma di Montechiaro.
-Among his children were Cardinal Saint Giuseppe Maria Tomasi and the Venerable Sister Maria Crocifissa, author of mystical texts, buried in the Benedictine Monastery of SS Rosario in Palma di Montechiaro.
+The family Lanza Branciforte, of Swabian origin, in addition to the Mazzarino countryside it held the title of prince of Butera, first peer of the Kingdom and of Prince of Trabia, second peer of the kingdom.
+The Tomasi family includes in its history the mystical dedication of the Duke Santo, founder of Palma Montechiaro, whose children include Cardinal San Giuseppe Maria Tomasi and the Venerable Sister Maria Crocifissa, author of mystical texts, buried in the Benedictine Monastery of the Holy Rosary in Palma Montechiaro.